-The City of Naples, on whose council I am proud to serve, is in the process of taking several steps to improve our water and defend against Red Tide and Blue Algae Blooms (H A B).
+The City of Naples and Collier County, is in the process of taking several steps to improve our water and defend against Red Tide and Blue Algae Blooms (H A B).

 A new Storm Water project will soon commence.
 It is currently in the final permitting stage.
 In September, a plan to improve the 25 lakes in the city will be brought forth for discussion.